adumbcoder/Personal-Profile/readME.md

 This is my personal portfolio page.
-It has a custom SVG intro and animation.
-An about me, contact and projects page.
+It has an about me, contact and projects page.